How to sue someone in small claims court UK guide

 Enforce if Necessary

 Winning is step one — collecting is step two.
-If the defendant ignores the judgment, apply for enforcement.
-Options include bailiffs (warrant of control), attachment of earnings, charging orders, or transferring to the High Court for HCEO enforcement on debts over £600.
+If the defendant ignores the judgment, apply for enforcement: bailiffs, attachment of earnings, charging orders, or High Court transfer.

 Small Claims Court Fees 2026